-Try this sweet, savory, and tangy strawberry walnut salad this summer when fresh strawberries are in season.
+Try this sweet, savory, and tangy spinach strawberry walnut salad this summer when fresh strawberries are in season.
 This nutritious salad is low-cal and comes together in just 10 minutes.

-If you are looking for more such refreshing salad recipes, then try out some of my other favorites – Watermelon Feta Salad, Cucumber Avocado Salad, Mango Kale Salad, Som Tam Salad, Broccoli Apple Salad, and Thai Watermelon Salad.
+If you are looking for more refreshing salad recipes, then try out some of my other favorites – Watermelon Feta Salad, Cucumber Avocado Salad, Mango Kale Salad, Som Tam Salad, Broccoli Apple Salad, and Thai Watermelon Salad.

 About This Recipe

-This summer, it’s time to savor this oh-so-refreshing Strawberry Walnut Salad, which has the goodness of fresh and juicy strawberries, toasted walnuts, sliced onions, and green baby spinach.
+This summer, it’s time to savor this oh-so-refreshing Strawberry Walnut Salad, which has the goodness of fresh and juicy strawberries, toasted walnuts, sliced onions, and baby spinach.
 This perfect combination is topped with a beautiful strawberry vinaigrette dressing and finished with some soft feta cheese.

 For the Dressing – To make a refreshing dressing, you will need fresh strawberries, extra virgin olive oil, honey, balsamic vinegar, salt, and pepper.